 Cross channel is a distribution strategy that takes advantage of several channels.
-It follows logically from the multi-channel strategy since it takes into account the fact that the customer uses several channels to make his purchases.
-For example, the Internet channel, but also shopping centers, specialized stores… At the expense of another channel, the customer can choose the channels he wants, for the same purchase.
+It follows logically from the multi-channel strategy since it takes into account the fact that the customer uses several channels to make their purchases.
+For example, the Internet channel, but also shopping centers, specialized stores… At the expense of another channel, the customer can choose the channels they want, for the same purchase.
 In a multi-channel strategy, all channels are completely independent of each other.
 In a cross-channel strategy, the different channels communicate together

 - Discover a product on your Instagram feed, subscribe to the brand.

-- Receive a promo code in their email, and fill in their phone number to create a customer area.
+- Receive a promo code in your inbox, and fill in your phone number to create your profile.

-- Be reminded by SMS about the promo code a few days later.
+- Receive a reminder by SMS about the promo code a few days later.

 - Place an order via your computer.